Australia offers great educational opportunities if you are interested in working with athletes or managing sporting events.

 You could be the perfect person for a job in sports management if you are:

-Studying further will take these traits and build on them to get you industry ready.
+Studying further will build on these traits and get you industry ready.

 If you want to pursue a career in sports management, here are some clear steps to improve your chances: